 Ski’s Hardhat Held by Senator Schumer at the Building of the 2013 Inaugural Stage

-By Sean Gajewski on in News Coverage with No Comments
+By Sean Gajewski on in News Coverage

 On September 20, 2012, U.S. Senator Charles E. Schumer launched the construction of the Inaugural platform at the First Nail Ceremony at the United States Capitol.
 The inaugural platform, currently being erected on the West Front of the Capitol Building, will seat about 1,600 people including former presidents, members of Congress, cabinet officials, joint chiefs, and diplomats who attend the inauguration of the next U.S. President.